Regalia of Malaysia: Keris Panjang Diraja

 The Keris Panjang Diraja is the most important symbol of authority during the installation ceremony.
-The Keris Panjang Diraja or Government Keris symbolises regal power and authority.
-Both its hilt and sheath are covered in gold.
-The crosspiece of the keris is engraved with the Emblem of Malaysia and that of the eleven states of Peninsular Malaysia.
+The Keris Panjang Diraja or Government Keris symbolises regal power and authority and is thus the image of the continuing pictorial traditions of royalty in Malaysia of the royal ruler being historical warrior chief of his territory, as well as the King's constitutional duty as Commander in Chief of the Armed Forces.
+Both its hilt and sheath are covered in gold plating.
+The crosspiece of the keris is engraved with the Coat of arms of Malaysia and the heraldic arms of the eleven states of Peninsular Malaysia.

 The blade itself was forged from steel taken from eleven keris from each of the eleven states.
 The hilt of the keris is in the form of a horse's hoof with decorations resembling the jering (Archidendron pauciflorum) fruit.
-This keris is worn by the Yang di-Pertuan Agong only on certain occasions, and is kissed as a form of reverence during his installation.
+This keris is worn by the reigning King only on certain occasions with the Muskat, and is kissed as a form of reverence during his installation day.

 Gendik Diraja (Royal tiara)

-The Gendik Diraja or Royal Tiara is worn by the Raja Permaisuri Agong during royal ceremonies and on the day of her husband's installation.
+The Gendik Diraja or Royal Tiara is worn solely by the Queen during royal ceremonies (in certain cases with hijab) and on the day of her husband's official installation.

 The Gendik is made of platinum and studded with diamonds.
 It is designed to come apart to form a locket and two brooches.

 Kalung Diraja (Royal Necklace)

 The Kalung Diraja or Royal Necklace is made of platinum and studded with diamonds.
 As with the Tiara, the Kalung can be separated into a pair of earrings, brooches, and kerabu (a traditional ornament for the ears).
+It is solely worn by the Queen.

 Cogan (Sceptres)

+These two large sceptres or maces form part of the royal regalia and are carried by attendants in state ceremonies escorting the King and Queen.

 Cogan Alam

 The Cogan Alam ("Sceptre of the Universe") is part of the Royal Regalia.
 This silver ceremonial mace symbolises power and is 162.66 cm long.
 It consists of an orb mounted on a long shaft.
 The orb is topped by a crescent and an eleven-pointed gold star.
-Around the equator of the orb, the crests of the eleven Peninsular Malaysian states are embossed in gold.
+Around the equator of the orb, the crests of the eleven Peninsular Malaysian states are embossed in gold while the federal heradic arms also embossed similarly is above it.
 The orb is supported by four tigers while the shaft itself is decorated with six padi stalks in gold.

 Cogan Agama

 The 155.04 cm long Cogan Agama ("Sceptre of Religion") is also made of silver.
-It consists of a large, conical-shaped head with a golden, five-pointed star mounted on a long shaft.
+It consists of a large, conical-shaped head with a golden, five-pointed star and a silver crescent mounted on a long shaft.
 Quranic verses are embossed on the head and shaft.
+It is a reminder of the King's role as Head of Islam and Defender of the Faith.